 This site was just created so now is a good time to let me know what issues you have or if you have suggestions on little tips and tricks or shortcuts you wish to share.
 The main purpose in this site is to help you find more enjoyment in these great products and hopefully to assist you in those areas of genealogical research.
 You can expect to see more books in the near future on this site at a very reasonable price.

-An unofficial guide to genealogical common sense time savers used in Ancestry.com and Family Tree Maker.
+An easy to follow, unofficial guide offered at $2.99 to genealogical common sense time savers used in Ancestry.com and Family Tree Maker.

 I’ve been in the business of education for more years than I wish to remember and have found there is always someone who could use a little boost in this area of excitement finding some beautiful gems that make searching for distant family ever the more fun.
 Following are some examples found by “what if” poking around, drawing on my years of experience teaching college computer classes, and using previous experience with Windows-based computers and Macintosh as well.